alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ## Appendix C: Troubleshooting

-### Apps not appearing
+### No applications available

+#### Symptom
+- You can successfully log into the RDS webclient at `https://rds.dsgroupX.co.uk/RDWeb/weblient`
+- You do not see any available apps

   ![](images/No_folders_present.png)

-When you haven't set up your two factor authentication, the applications present in the safe haven aren't visible.
+#### Cause
-To fix this, go back to the guide and set up two factor authentication.
+You have not yet set up your two factor authentication.

+#### Solution
+Follow the two factor authentication section from the [logging in section](https://github.com/alan-turing-institute/data-safe-haven/blob/master/docs/safe_haven_user_guide.md#section-2-logging-in-for-the-first-time) of the user guide.

 ### Unexpected certificate error